 Supported by a wide range of nationally-recognized experts – from the Stanford Center on Longevity, to an elder justice advocate recognized by a MacArthur Foundation "genius" grant, to the grandson of the New York philanthropist at the center of the most high-profile case of elder financial fraud this century – "Brains and Losses" presents solutions journalism for audiences who want to protect themselves and their loved ones as they grow older.

-This highly relevant new special is perfect for Mental Health Awareness Month (May) and complements on-air reporting segments on Marketplace Morning Report from May 20-24.
+This highly relevant new special is perfect for Mental Health Awareness Month (May) and World Elder Abuse Awareness Day (June 15), and complements on-air reporting segments on Marketplace Morning Report from May 17-24.

 David Brancaccio is the host and senior editor of Marketplace Morning Report.
 Airing five times each morning, his reporting focuses on the future of the economy, financial and labor markets, technology, the environment and social enterprises.